Norecipes - Elevating Everyday Meals

 Instructions

-• Scrub the potatoes and then put them in a large pot.
+• Scrub the 600 grams potatoes and then put them in a large pot.
 Cover the potatoes with a few inches of water.
-Bring the water to a boil and then turn down the heat to maintain a gentle simmer.
+Bring the water to a boil, and then turn down the heat to maintain a gentle simmer.
 Boil the potatoes whole until a skewer easily passes through them.
-Drain the potatoes, and let them cool enough to handle.
+Drain the potatoes and let them cool enough to handle.

-• Add the scallions, milk, butter and salt to a small saucepan and bring the mixture to a boil.
+• Add the 100 grams scallions, ½ cup whole milk, 57 grams cultured unsalted butter and ½ teaspoon salt to a small saucepan and bring the mixture to a boil.
 Turn down the heat and cook the scallions until they are tender, but still green.

 • Peel the potatoes and pass them through a potato ricer or food mill.